eternal-bug/eternal-bug/README.md

 + 💬: Ask me about how to write like above bug?
 + 📐: Bioinformatics
 + 📮: zelda_legend@163.com
-+ 🐪: A perler like grow vegetables
++ 🐪: A perler like to grow vegetables
 + 🐍: A pythonista like eating own tail